-Fast results and early feedback
+Prototyping for fast results and early feedback

 In software development, a prototype can often be used to identify change requests at an early stage and to solve problems more cost-effectively than in full-scale development.
-Working with Minimal Viable Products (MVP) also follows a similar idea.
+Working with Minimum Viable Products (MVP) also follows a similar idea.

-Prototyping in software development
+Prototype species in software development

 Basically, different types of prototypes or prototyping can be described in the development of software:

 - In explorative prototyping, it is important to prove whether an idea or specification is resilient.
-This allows requirements to be determined and solution options to be identified that can later be recorded in a specification or in a requirement specification.
+This allows requirements to be determined and solution options to be identified that can later be recorded in a customer specification or in a requirement specification.

 - The evolutionary prototype addresses user acceptance and aims to identify missing functions.
 A click dummy, for example, is such an evolutionary prototype.

 - The experimental prototype is used for research purposes in search of possibilities for realisation.

 While a vertical prototype – also known as a walking skeleton – implements selected parts of a planned system across all layers, a horizontal approach completes a selected layer as a whole.